kgilds/getRealScripts/README.md

 ## Academic Data

-1. *Q1gradeScript*--The purpose of this script is to change the column names, remove duplicate data entry, and to split the subjects into seperate data frames.
+1. *Q1datamanagement*--The purpose of this script is to change the column names, remove duplicate data entry, and to split the subjects into seperate data frames.

+2. *Q2datamanagement*-- The purpose of this script is to change the column names, remove duplicate data entry, and to split the subjects into seperate data frames.

+3. *analysisPre*-- Takes output from Q1datamangement and Q2datamanagement and uploads data to temporary sqlite database.

+4. *gradeAnalysisScript*--Pulls data down from temporary sqlite.
+Cleans data up, creates calculated fields and prepares variables for reporting script. **It is critical to verify how the sql statement was written to be clear that the correct grading periods are correctly identified.

+  a. readingFinal
+  b. langArtsFinal
+  c. unexcusedFinal
+  d. excusedAbsFinal
+  e. inSchoolFinal
+  f. outOfSchoolFinal
+  g. behaviorRefFinal

+**See Codebook for more detailed descriptions**

+5.